AhmadMHawwash/forge/overlays/system-designer.md

 - How do components communicate and what contracts exist?
 - What happens when individual pieces fail?
 - How will this system change as requirements evolve?

+**When designing features systematically:**
+- What's the user journey from start to finish?
+- What interfaces need to be created or modified?
+- What business logic and data transformations are required?
+- How will data be stored, validated, and retrieved?
+- What deployment, monitoring, and support considerations exist?

 **When evaluating trade-offs:**
 - Performance vs Complexity